saltict/availproject.github.io/docs/operate/node/0050-bootstrap-node.md

 This guide provides a step-by-step walkthrough for setting up a bootstrap node, which serves as an entry point for light clients in your network.

-It's advisable to deploy multiple bootstrap nodes.
-A good rule of thumb is to have at least three to five bootstrap nodes to kickstart a new network.
-Follow the installation and configuration steps below to get your bootstrap node up and running.

 :::note Before you start

 **Ensure that you meet the [<ins>system requirements</ins>](/docs/operate/requirements.md).**
 We recommend downloading the pre-compiled binary for speed and convenience.

+It's advisable to deploy multiple bootstrap nodes.
+A good rule of thumb is to have at least three to five bootstrap nodes to kickstart a new network.

 :::